DIDSR/HTT.home/assets/pages/pivotal-study/pivotal-study-email-post-camic-registration.md

 If you’re interested in learning more about the HTT study, here you can find an overview of the project: [What is HTT](../whatIsHTT.md).

-Refer back to this downloadable process guide for creating an account and using CaMicroscope, our interactive training and data collection platform: [HERE](../process-guides/pdfs-images/caMicro-ProcessGuide.pdf)
+Refer back to this downloadable process guide for creating an account and using CaMicroscope, our interactive training and data collection platform: [caMicrosope Process Guide](../process-guides/pdfs-images/caMicro-ProcessGuide.pdf)

 Below is an overview of the requirements to participate in the study:

 1.	**Required:** Complete a continuing medical education (CME) course on the stromal tumor-infiltrating lymphocyte (sTILs) assessment (3.00 CME credits).

-    **a.**	Directions to access information for the CME course and interactive training: [HERE](../training-2023.md)
+    **a.**	Directions to access information for the CME course and interactive training: [Training Materials](../training-2023.md)

     **b.**	*Please email your CME completion certificate to us*, and we will enable the interactive training modules: items 3 and 4 below.